This month we're raising awareness about simple changes you can make in your life to live more sustainably. Find out how you can do your bit here.

-Here are 12 of the most environmentally friendly cafes and restaurants in Perth, so you can feel good about eating out.
+Here are the most environmentally friendly cafes and restaurants in Perth, so you can feel good about eating out.

 Dunn & Walton

-From their organic kitchen and homemade almond milk to the beeswax wraps you can pick up to replace glad wrap in your own kitchen, Dunn & Walton is enviro friendly in just about every way.
-But our favourite waste free initiative of theirs has to be the BYO tiffins.
-Offering a takeaway dinner menu every Thursday, all you have to do is bring in your own takeaway container (or buy one of their super gorgeous tiffins to re-use) and they’ll fill it right up!
-In case you needed another reason to visit, Dunn & Walton have all of their organic cows' milk delivered in bulk to eliminate the need for plastic milk containers.
+From their organic kitchen and homemade almond milk to the beeswax wraps you can pick up to replace glad wrap in your own kitchen, Dunn & Walton is enviro-friendly in just about every way.
+But our favourite waste-free initiative of theirs has to be the BYO tiffins.
+Offering a takeaway dinner menu every Thursday, all you have to do is bring in your own takeaway container (or buy one of their super gorgeous tiffins to re-use) and they’ll fill it right up.
+In case you needed another reason to visit, Dunn & Walton has all of their organic cows' milk delivered in bulk to eliminate the need for plastic milk containers.

 Young George is about more than their incredible charcuterie menu, epic craft beer selection and artisanal wines.
-Did you know that their kitchen is also 100% plastic free.
+Did you know that their kitchen is also 100% plastic free?
 That means all those plastic takeaway containers and cling film: goneski!
-Co-owner and head chef Melissa Palinkas invested a huge amount in making the move earlier this year and they're still going strong.
+Co-owner and head chef Melissa Palinkas invested a huge amount in making the move to zero waste and they're still going strong.
 The team is also fully committed to cutting down on waste by working nose to nail with not just their proteins but also the veggies.
-10/10.
+Ten out of ten.

 Bib & Tucker

 Bib & Tucker has gone beyond their special toilets that allow you to wash your hands in recycled water and donating their coffee grounds to be used on urban mushroom farms.
 And when we say beyond, we mean up.
 Up to the roof that is.
-In case you weren't aware, when you're at Bib & Tucker, you’re sitting below one hundred and fifty thousand bees buzzing around their hives producing honey!
-Mind.
-Blown.
+In case you weren't aware, when you're at Bib & Tucker, you’re sitting below one hundred and fifty thousand bees buzzing around their rooftop hives producing honey.